-*This will be updated frequently to reflect the most current guidelines and recommendations.
-This article is to provide general information and is not medical advice.
+*This article is to provide general information and is not medical advice.
 Contact your health care professional for more information.

 There is never a time we feel more vulnerable than when we become mothers.
 Suddenly we have another life to look after that is not our own, and this feeling continues throughout our lifetime raising them.
 As a breastfeeding mother, everything is even more amplified as we are the one who is feeding our child, comforting our child, mothering THROUGH breastfeeding 24/7.
 As we know, breastfeeding is about providing more than just “the milk” and the thought of not being able to breastfeed is terrifying.
 I am repeatedly hearing stories of mothers being separated from their newborns.
 However, all guidelines say you can stay WITH your baby following birth (even if you are infected with COVID-19.
 The virus has not been found in amniotic fluid or breastmilk .
 You can continue to breastfeed if you have COVID-19 or you can give your expressed milk to your child if you’re too sick to breastfeed.

 *Your baby can stay with you if you have been diagnosed with COVID-19.

 *You can breastfeed your baby if you have been diagnosed with COVID-19.

 *If you cannot breastfeed your baby because you are too sick, you can pump your milk and have someone else feed the milk to your baby.

 *Ask for help from an International Board Certified Lactation Consultant if you have to be hospitalised.
 This will help ensure someone is advocating for you and your breastfed child.